panicmechanic/ZMD/Readme.md

 - Add more food types (so far; feta, bread)
 - Remove todo list from fristrl.py
 - Bones and fountains appear over objects
-- Figure out how to make msgs background black
 - Rough balancing
 - Use color more sparingly, change any important messages to white
 - Change cast_fireball to apply a burning effect to all inside range for 5 turns.